Helping you discover the best of Britain’s vineyards

 Are there non-alcoholic drinks available for children?

 Most vineyards with cafés or restaurants serve juices or soft drinks, though options differ.
-Examples include Denbies (Surrey), Kinsbrook (West Sussex) and Louma Farm (Dorset).
+Examples include denbies-wine-estate (Surrey), Kinsbrook (West Sussex) and Louma Farm (Dorset).
 Check menus before visiting.

 Are vineyards safe places for children?